Bennitooo/1800_202530_26/README.md

 ## Contributors
 - **Bennett Lazarro** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Knows how to dance Standing Next To You and 3D by Jungkook.
-- **Ryan Guan** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Ryan Guan** - BCIT CST Student, 🥀 Fun fact: I can't count to 10.
 - **Niels van Atten**- BCIT student who loves learning new things.
-Fun fact: I have sat in a Ford GT.
-- **Niels van Atten- BCIT student who loves learning new things.
 Fun fact: I have sat in a Ford GT.

 ---